ljunggren/boozang-docs/README.md

 ###### The problem

-Using the if-pattern in "Red or yellow" (http://thelab.boozang.com/yellowOrRed) only solve the issue for the red button.
+Using the if-pattern in "Red or yellow" (http://thelab.boozang.com/yellowOrRed) only solves the issue for the red button.
 When yellow is shown, nothing is done, which is far from ideal.
-Let's make sure that when yellow shows the yellow button is pressed.
+Let's make sure that when yellow shows, the yellow button is pressed.

 ###### The pattern

-The if-else condition is like the if pattern, except that when a condition isn't met, an alternative action is triggered.
+The if-else condition is like the if-pattern, except that when a condition isn't met, an alternative action is triggered.

 ###### Implementation details

-This is done by using two group: an if group followed by an else group.
-If the previous group was broken out of, the test execution will enter the else group
+This is done by using two groups: an if-group followed by an else-group.
+If the previous group was broken out of, the test execution enters the else-group

 ![if-else-pattern](images/if-else-pattern.png)